intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/baichuan2/README.md

 # Baichuan
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on Baichuan2 models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [baichuan-inc/Baichuan2-7B-Chat](https://huggingface.co/baichuan-inc/Baichuan-7B-Chat) as a reference Baichuan model.
+For illustration purposes, we utilize the [baichuan-inc/Baichuan2-7B-Chat](https://huggingface.co/baichuan-inc/Baichuan-7B-Chat) (or [baichuan-inc/Baichuan2-7B-Chat](https://www.modelscope.cn/models/[baichuan-inc/Baichuan2-7B-Chat]) for ModelScope) as a reference Baichuan model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.